gravitational/teleport/docs/4.2/features/ssh_pam.md

 Teleport SSH daemon can be configured to integrate with [PAM](https://en.wikipedia.org/wiki/Linux_PAM).
 This allows Teleport to create user sessions using PAM session profiles.

 Teleport only supports the `account` and `session` stack.
-The `auth` PAM module is currently not supported with Teleport.
+The `auth` PAM module is not currently supported with Teleport.

 ## Introduction to Pluggable Authentication Modules

-Pluggable Authentication Modules (PAM) goes way to to 1995, when Sun Microsystems implemented a generic authentication framework for Solaris.
+Pluggable Authentication Modules (PAM) date back to 1995 when Sun Microsystems implemented a generic authentication framework for Solaris.
 Since then most GNU/Linux distributions have adopted PAM.